treeder/flaregun/README.md

 scheduler.addEventListener('hour', myFunction)
 ```

 That will call `myFunction(c)` every hour.
-You can use minute, hour, day, week, month too.
+You can use minute, hour, day, week, month, 5minutes, 15minutes.

 Setup a cron trigger in your worker settings to run every minute: `*/1 * * * *`